Comprehensive Dental Aftercare Guide | Post Treatment Instructions

 Tenderness in the gums is common after many dental procedures.
 To relieve swelling and discomfort, you can use:

-Warm saltwater rinses (1 tsp salt in a glass of warm water, 2–3 times per day)
+- Warm saltwater rinses (1 teaspoon salt in a glass of warm water, 2–3 times per day)

 These remedies support faster healing and greater comfort.